aborroy/mnt-20474/README.md

 ## Additional test cases

 * Plain HTTP Configuration is available at `http` folder
+* Plain HTTP Configuration with Sharding available at `http-sharding` folder
 * Default SSL Configuration (using out-of-the-box truststore and keystore) is available at `ssl-default` folder
+* Default SSL Configuration with Sharding (using out-of-the-box truststore and keystore) is available at `ssl-sharding` folder